 - Start early – the park is large so you’re not going to have to fight your way through any crowds, but you’ll want to make the most of the day.
 You should aim to leave Chiang Mai by 9 am in the morning.
 The park opens at 6 am if you are extra ambitious, and closes relatively early at 4:30 pm.

-- The entrance fee for the park is 300 Baht for foreigners and 50 Baht for Thai nationals (prices current as of March 2017).
+- The entrance fee for the park is 300 Baht for foreigners and 30 Baht for a vehicle, free for Thai nationals (prices current as of November 2018).
+Hang onto your tickets as you will need to produce them at various checkpoints.

-- Because of the high altitude, the climate is significantly cooler in the park (20 degrees Celsius or so in March).
+- Because of the high altitude, the climate is significantly cooler in the park (20 degrees Celsius or so in March and 16-20 degrees in November).
 Bring a light jacket if you are visiting early in the morning, and wear comfortable walking shoes for the nature trails.
-The most popular time to visit Chiang Mai is during the “cool” season from December to early March, when the temperature in Chiang Mai is “only” 25-30 degrees Celsius during the day and slightly cooler at night.
+The most popular time to visit Chiang Mai is during the “cool” season from December to early March, when the temperature in Chiang Mai is “only” 25-30 degrees Celsius (77-86 Fahrenheit) during the day and slightly cooler at night.
 April, May and June tend to be warmer months and the rainy season begins around May all the way through to October/November.
+However, the Doi Inthanon weather can be unpredictable…it even dipped below 0 degrees one year!
+Long story short, bring a warm jacket just in case.

 - There are plenty of bathrooms in the park – I have a tiny bladder and had no issues!